taenyfan/Computational-Physics/README.md

 Using Python, values of contact line speed and contact angle for each droplet at each instant of time were deduced from its recorded time and radii values.Plots of contact line speed against contact angle for each droplet were produced to determine the spreading laws which relate eachdroplet’s contact anglesto its contact line speeds.

+The first droplet was found tohavesmaller contact angles and its spreading law was best approximated by the de Gennes spreading law with a reduced chi-sq of 0.84.
+The second droplet was found to have larger contact angles and its spreading law was best approximated by the Cox-Voinov spreading law with a reduced chi-sq of 1.16.